caoyuan0816/Language-Luna/README.md

 ## Language Design
 ### Grammar
-A means 0 or more As, and [A] means an optional A
 ```
 program ::= {functiondef} "main" '(' [var ',' var] ')' block "end"
 block ::= {stat} [retstat]